Skip Navigation

 Referencing our two previous examples:

-For speech-input users that rely on visual labels to come up with voice commands, there no way for them to know before speaking a command if the Accessible Name of an element differs from its visual label.
+For speech-input users who rely on visual labels to come up with voice commands, there is no way for them to know before speaking a command if the Accessible Name of an element differs from its visual label.
 They will have to speak a command and find out if it does or does not work.
-If a command doesn't work, they may retry a couple of times.
-And if the command actually does not work at all because the Accessible Name doesn't match the visual label, their energy has been wasted and they're also stuck.
+If a command doesn’t work, they may retry a couple of times.
+If the command does not work at all because the Accessible Name doesn’t match the visual label, their energy has been wasted and they’re also stuck.

 What happens when aria-label doesn’t match the visible label?